Avianca Vuela Visa® Card

 - Strong LifeMiles Earning Rate on Airfare.
 Avianca Vuela Visa earns three LifeMiles per $1 spent on Avianca airfare and travel packages.
 That’s significantly better than the two-LifeMile-per-$1 earning rate of its stablemate, Avianca Vida Visa.
 When combined with the two-Life-Mile-per-$1 gas and grocery category, it’s great news for frequent travelers who put many miles on their cars and eat at home a lot when they’re not on the road.

 - High, Accessible Sign-up Bonus.
 This card’s sign-up bonus is worth 40,000 LifeMiles, good for two round-trip fares within Central America.
 Even better, this bonus doesn’t require new cardholders to hit any particular spending threshold.
 Just a single purchase within 90 days will do.
 That’s a significant advantage over competing cards with high sign-up bonus spending thresholds.
-For instance, Chase Sapphire Preferred Card asks new cardholders to spend at least $4,000 within three months.
+For instance, the Chase Sapphire Preferred Card asks new cardholders to spend at least $4,000 within 3 months.

 - No Foreign Transaction Fees.
 Avianca Vuela Visa doesn’t charge foreign transaction fees.
 Since the airline primarily serves destinations outside the United States, this is likely music to frequent Avianca fliers’ ears.